 The sprint review is an excellent opportunity for the Scrum team to get feedback from people who typically are not available on a daily basis during sprint execution.
 For these individuals, the sprint review is their first opportunity to see and discuss the work that was produced during the sprint.
-The invitation list for the sprint, therefore, should include all interested parties.
+The invitation list for the sprint review, therefore, should include all interested parties.

 The entire Scrum team (development team, ScrumMaster, and product owner) should attend.
-Other potential attendees include internal stakeholders (e.g., internal users or subject matter experts) other internal teams (e.g., marketing or support), and even external customers (e.g., external customers or partners).
+Other potential attendees include internal stakeholders (e.g., internal users or subject matter experts) other internal teams (e.g., marketing or support), and even external stakeholders (e.g., external customers or partners).

 Sprint Review Prework